Skip to content

 ActivityRaw sensor data

 Accelerometer, gyroscope, and magnetometer readings from every sensor node.
-Ideal for custom fusion algorithms and research.
+Ideal for custom data pipelines and research.

-Quaternion-based joint rotations for each sensor.
-Processed and filtered by the device, ready for retargeting to robot models.
+Quaternion-based orientations for each sensor.
+Ready for retargeting to robot models.

 ResearchResearch ready

-3D positional data for all tracked sensors.
+3D positional data for all EMF-tracked sensors.
 Use for teleoperation, spatial mapping, and motion analysis in your coordinate frame.

 ConnectivityConnectivity